Sarah Ferguson: Debt problems

-In the mid-1990s, Ferguson reportedly had a £4.2 million deficit in her bank account which she paid off by going on "a four-year earning spree" in the United States.
+In the mid-1990s, Ferguson was reported to have had a £4.2 million deficit in her bank account, which she addressed by undertaking what was described as "a four-year earning spree" in the United States.

-In 2006, Ferguson used the money she had earned from her career as a film producer and writer to found Hartmoor LLC in the US.
-A lifestyle company, it was set to help with her "career in publishing, media and public speaking".
-The company collapsed in 2009, leaving Ferguson with a debt of £630,000.
-Later in the same year, it was revealed that she was in a financial dispute with three firms and in September she was summoned "to court in the UK for unpaid bills".
-It was reported in August 2010 that Ferguson might declare voluntary bankruptcy with debts of £5 million, though other sources had suggested she owed about £2 million.
+In 2006, using income from her work as a film producer and writer, she founded Hartmoor LLC in the US.
+The lifestyle company was intended to support her "career in publishing, media and public speaking".
+Hartmoor collapsed in 2009, leaving Ferguson with debts of £630,000.
+Later that year, it emerged that she was in a financial dispute with three firms, and in September she was summoned "to court in the UK for unpaid bills".
+By August 2010, reports suggested that she might declare voluntary bankruptcy with debts of around £5 million, although other sources estimated the figure at closer to £2 million.

+Email exchanges released in February 2026 suggested that Ferguson might have been lent money by David Rowland and his private bank.
+In September 2009, a business contact wrote to financier Epstein stating that Ferguson had travelled to Nepal, "paying for the first class flight with her rowland [sic] bank loan."
+Reporting in The Telegraph at the time claimed that Rowland had paid off approximately £85,000 of Ferguson's debts, and that Epstein had settled other debts.

 Ferguson became closely involved with entrepreneur Manuel Fernandez around 2015, publicly appearing with him and investing in his tech start-up vVoosh in 2016, while also joining the board of its affiliated charity.
-Despite her support, vVoosh filed for administration after failing to launch its app, Fernandez allegedly withdrew large sums and left the country, and the charity never conducted any work and was shut down.
-Ferguson's involvement included a £36,000 loan from her company Gate Ventures and about 1% ownership via La Luna Investments, one of several struggling or dormant companies she controlled, including Coat Company Productions and Ginger & Moss, the latter of which faced significant debts.
+Despite her support, vVoosh filed for administration after failing to launch its app, which collapsed without ever launching a product despite receiving more than £1 million in UK government research and development tax credits and raising about £9 million in total.
+Fernandez allegedly withdrew large sums and left the country, and the charity never conducted any work and was shut down.
+The Charity Commission later began the process of removing the vVoosh Charitable Foundation from the register for not operating and for being more than four-and-a-half years overdue in its reporting.
+Ferguson's involvement included a £36,000 loan from her company Gate Ventures and about 1% ownership via La Luna Investments, one of several struggling or dormant companies she controlled, including Coat Company Productions and Ginger & Moss, the latter of which faced significant debts. vVoosh owed £50,000 to La Luna Investments.